How do life insurance claims work?

 Is there a timeline for filing a claim?

-While it is always prudent to file a life insurance claim as early as possible, there is no time limit for filing a claim.
+Sometimes.
+Some policies may state that you must file before 90 days to 12 months, others may not.
+In any case, it is always good to file a life insurance claim as early as possible.
 If the policy is active at the time of the life insured’s death, all premiums are paid on time, and there are no grounds for the provider to deny the claim, the beneficiary will get the death benefit they are owed in a timely fashion.

 How can I use the proceeds from life insurance?

-As for how those proceeds can be used, there are no stipulations.
+There are no rules about how the life insurance payout can be used.
 While many policyholders get coverage to soften the financial hardship their death may have on those they leave behind, those receiving the benefit from a life insurance payout can use the proceeds in any way they see fit.
+Many choose to use it to pay off mortgages, fund education, or for down payments on other properties.

 Is interest paid on the proceeds of a life insurance death benefit?